gsferreira/gsferreira.github.com/src/archive/2023/discover-an-easy-trick-to-simplify-your-csharp-test-assertions/index.md

 }
 ```

-You might have noticed that we are returning an `OrderAssertions` type.
+You might have noticed that we are returning a `OrderAssertions` type.
 Now, let's define that type.

 ```csharp
 public class OrderAssertions